code-lab-org/sos/README.md

 ### YAML

-Create a YAML file named `sos.yaml` with the following contents:
+In the `sos` directory, create a YAML file named `sos.yaml` with the following contents:

 ```yaml
 info: